Mur River - Graz/ Auwiesen to Kalsdorf

 Tour

-From the boathouse of the Graz Rowing Club under the motorway bridge, past the Gössendorf power plant and through the side arms of the river to the Kalsdorf power plant.
+From the boathouse of the Graz Rowing Club under the freeway bridge, past the Gössendorf power plant and through the side arms of the river to the Kalsdorf power plant.

 Length